xisentian/draft-mls-combiner/draft-mls-combiner.md

 ## Adding and Removing Users
-Adding and removing users are done sequentially, first in the PQ session and then in the traditional session following the spirit of a full-update whereby entropy from the PQ session is injected into the traditional session.
+Adding and removing users is done per [RFC9420], except that the joiner is added into two groups: the PQ group and the traditional group.
+[TODO: add indicator that they are joining the hybrid session.].
+When the joiner issues its first update, it MUST perform a full update, applying both a PQ and traditional update as described above, using the exporter_secret and PSK proposal options.

 ### Adding a User